Sourav Ganguly: 2006–07: Comeback and rift with Greg Chappell

-For his performances in 2007, he was named in the World Test XI by Cricinfo.
+For his performances in 2007, he was named in the World Test XI by ESPNcricinfo.

 2008–12: International retirement and IPL

+In the controversial test vs Australia in January 2008, Ganguly scored half centuries in both the innings in a losing cause.

 In February 2008, Ganguly joined as the captain of Kolkata Knight Riders (KKR) team, owned by Bollywood actor Shah Rukh Khan, as part of the Indian Premier League (IPL).
 On 18 April 2008, Ganguly led the KKR, in the IPL Twenty20 cricket match.
 They had a 140 run victory over Bangalore Royal Challengers (captained by Rahul Dravid and owned by Vijay Mallya).
-Ganguly opened the innings with Brendan McCullum and scored 10 runs while McCullum remained unbeaten, scoring 158 runs in 73 balls.
+Ganguly opened the innings with Brendon McCullum and scored 10 runs while McCullum remained unbeaten, scoring 158 runs in 73 balls.
 On 1 May, in a game between the Knight Riders and the Rajasthan Royals, Ganguly made his second T20 half century, scoring 51 runs off of 39 balls at a strike rate of 130.76.
 In his innings, Ganguly hit four 4s and two sixes, topping the scorers list for the Knight Riders.

 On 7 July 2008, media reported that Ganguly was being projected as a candidate for the post of President of the Cricket Association of Bengal (CAB) against his former mentor Jagmohan Dalmiya.
 Reports also suggested that he could run for the post of BCCI President in 2014 as East Zone's representative.
 Ganguly himself did not deny the reports and did not rule out any such move.
 The same year in October, Ganguly announced that the Test series against Australia starting in October 2008 would be his last and stated "[t]o be honest, I didn't expect to be picked for this series.
 Before coming here, [at the conference] I spoke to my team-mates and hopefully I will go out with a winning knock."
 Ganguly played in every game of the four-Test series and amassed 324 runs at an average of 54.00.
 While playing the second Test match of the series in Mohali, Ganguly scored his final test century.
 In the final test match he played at Nagpur against Australia he scored 85 and 0 in his first and second innings respectively.
 In the Fourth and final Test, with India needing one wicket to secure a victory, the Indian captain, Mahendra Singh Dhoni, invited Ganguly to lead the side in the field for the final time.
-India regained the Border-Gavaskar Trophy, winning the series 2–0.
+India regained the Border–Gavaskar Trophy, winning the series 2–0.